 TINZAPARIN - INJECTION

 WARNING: Tell your doctor if you use/have used tinzaparin before having any procedures involving puncture of the spine or needles left in the spine to give pain-blocking medication (including lumbar punctures, indwelling spinal/epidural catheters).
 Also, before starting tinzaparin, tell your doctor if you have had any of these procedures.
-Using this medication before/after these procedures has rarely caused severe bruising/bleeding in the area of the spine (epidural/spinal hematoma).
+Using this medication before/after these procedures has rarely caused severe bruising/bleeding in the spine (epidural/spinal hematoma).
 This effect may cause paralysis that may be permanent.
+Your doctor may try to decrease the risk of these side effects by having you stop the medication for a certain amount of time before and after the procedure.
+Follow your doctor's instructions carefully.
 Discuss the risks and benefits of treatment with your doctor.
-Tell your doctor immediately if you have any of these serious side effects: back pain, tingling, weakness, numbness, or difficulty urinating.
+Get medical help right away if you have any of these serious side effects: back pain, tingling, weakness, numbness, or loss of control over your bladder or bowels.
 (See also Precautions section.)

 USES: Tinzaparin is used to treat serious blood clots, usually in the legs.
 Tinzaparin may also be used to treat blood clots in the lungs.
 It is usually used with another "blood thinner" medication (warfarin).
 If untreated, blood clots can travel to the lungs, heart, or brain, causing serious (possibly fatal) breathing problems, heart attack, or stroke.

-This drug may also be used to prevent blood clots (such as after certain surgeries with an increased risk of blood clots such as knee or hip replacement).
+This drug may also be used to prevent blood clots after certain surgeries with an increased risk of blood clots (such as knee or hip replacement).
+It may also be used to prevent clotting in certain catheters used by patients on hemodialysis.

 Tinzaparin is known as a "blood thinner" (anticoagulant).
 It is a type of heparin called low-molecular-weight heparin.
 It works by blocking certain natural substances in the blood that cause clotting.